shanghoosh1/Graphical_join/README.md

 GJ can do anything that FDB can do, but the opposite is not true:

-1. FDB does NOT support ad hoc join queries with projections - FDB's factorization would need to include ALL join attributes in the factorized representation.
+1. FDB does NOT support ad hoc join queries with projections - FDB's factorization would need to include ALL join attributes in the factorized representation, but GJ has the early projection algorithms for this.
 2. FDB cannot be used to generate uniform random samples of join results, while GJ can use the factorized distribution to generate the uniform sample of the join result without any extra cost.
-3. FDB cannot be used to produce a Run-Length Encoding (RLE) of join result which is important on its own.
+3. FDB cannot be used to produce a Run-Length Encoding (RLE) of join result which is important on its own, while GJ does this perfectly.

 # FDB's Enumeration Algorithm

 The enumeration algorithm of the FDB could be similar to our algorithm presented in our graphical join paper, but with the difference that GJ can generate the results in a columnar way as it has the frequencies in advance, but FDB must enumerate the result tuples row-oriented.
 The below results are for GJ columnar generation and GJ row-oriented generation (The second one can approximately reflect the FDB's enumeration performance).
 The figures show the GJ is better in tuple enumeration as well.

 <img src="Results/A1-Gen.png" width="400"/><img src="Results/A2-Gen.png" width="400"/>

+We provided these results just to have an intuition about the differences between FDB and GJ.
+Unfortunately, in addition to the unavailability of code for enumerating, storing, and loading the join result from factorized data, their available code does not calculate the aggregations correctly for the count queries, #making it impossible to compare against.